 - 850MHz - LTE Band 5

 This means there are five internal amplifiers, but seven defined LTE bands (some overlap) covered.
 Perhaps Smoothalker just averaged it out to get 6...

 Smoothtalker is in production now and is able to take orders if contacted directly.
 They'll be officially launching on January 5th, and will be updating their website at that time with further details.

 Also new to the market - we've just been contacted by HiBoost USA (a division of Asian manufacturer Huaptec), asking us to take a look at their Travel 4G LTE Booster.

 On paper this booster has similar 50dB gain specs to the weBoost and Smoothtalker boosters, but it is unclear how much output power is provided for enhancing upload performance.

 Also - a close inspection of the HiBoost Travel 4G spec sheet seems to indicate that Sprint's LTE Band 25 is NOT supported, though T-Mobile's LTE Band 12 is.

 The HiBoost Travel 4G LTE costs $349, and it is already available on Amazon.

 Review Center Page: HiBoost Travel 4G LTE Kit by Huaptec

-Both Smoothtalker and HiBoost have promised to send us review units of these new boosters, and as we head into 2017 we'll be putting them head-to-head in a variety of locations tested against our current top pick for most RVers - the weBoost Drive 4G-X.
+March 2017 Update: Both Smoothtalker and HiBoost sent us review units of these new boosters, and we put them head-to-head in a variety of locations against our current top pick for most RVers - the weBoost Drive 4G-X.